 Cool Sword/Evil Weapon: The Stand, Anubis, which is bound to an Egyptiankatana.
 Anubis' ability is to remember attacks and countering the same attack if used the second time.
 Anubis can also selectively phase through objects.
 Anubis, however, can possess the wielder if the user draws the sword from its sheath.

 Covered with Scars: Joseph Joestar after his training and Funny Valentine has the most patriotic scars ever, shaped as the American flag.

 Does This Remind You of Anything?: Yes.
 Yes it does.
 Constantly.
-Especially in Part II, which features JoJo and Caesar climbing a tall, cylindrical tower that gushes oil out the top, as well as vampire who doesn't just use his boiling hot blood as a weapon, he "pours his boiling blood into all the openings he drilled in [Joseph's] body with those blood stiiiiiings", and much, much more.
+Especially in Battle Tendency, which features JoJo and Caesar climbing a tall, cylindrical tower that gushes oil out the top, as well as vampire who doesn't just use his boiling hot blood as a weapon, he "pours his boiling blood into all the openings he drilled in [Joseph's] body with those blood stiiiiiings", and much, much more.
 A bunch of attacks are based on bodily fluids, too, because supersonic aqueous humor is somewhat more plausible than eye beams.

 "I must know the secret of the steel balls!"